KyleKart/Oink/readme.md

 - Command [before the ()]
 - Modifier [inside the ()]
 - Input [after the ()]

-Not every command has a modifier and some use just ().
+Some commands have no modifier and use just ().